- Data Cleansing

 While there are various types of data consolidation, in the context of "consolidating databases within a company," it can be broadly classified into two categories: individual consolidation and corporate consolidation.

-On the other hand, corporate consolidation is prone to notation variance in company names and addresses, and it becomes harder to set unified keys for small and medium-sized enterprises, micro-enterprises, government agencies, or individual business locations.
+On the other hand, corporate consolidation is prone to notation variations in company names and addresses, and it becomes harder to set unified keys for small and medium-sized enterprises, micro-enterprises, government agencies, or individual business locations.

 ☆-☆-☆ Body End ☆-☆-☆As mentioned above, there are various types of data consolidation.
-Since the target data and the rules for consolidation change depending on the objective, it is most important to clearly define "why you are performing data consolidation" and establish a common understanding among team members before you begin.
+Since the target data and the rules for consolidation change depending on the purpose, it is most important to clearly define "why you are performing data consolidation" and establish a common understanding among team members before you begin.

-● Preventing sales collisions
+● Preventing sales overlaps

 ● Improving data accuracy to enable appropriate marketing and sales activities